Roman mole

 The Roman mole (Talpa romana) is a species of mammal in the family Talpidae.
-It is found in southern Italy.
+It is endemic to central-southern Italy (from the province of Grosseto to the province of Ancona, south to southern Calabria).
 It was last recorded on Sicily in 1885.
-There is also an unconfirmed report about an isolated subpopulation in the Var region of southern France.
+There is also an unconfirmed report about an isolated subpopulation in the Vars region of southern France.